Graduate Studies & Research Holloway Hall 262 Salisbury University Salisbury, MD 21801 410-677-0047 Fax: 410-677-0052

 We are excited that you are considering Salisbury University for your graduate education!
 We have provided the following steps to help you throughout the application process.

 Please review these steps carefully.
 To be considered for admission, the Salisbury University application, all transcripts and supporting documents must be submitted.
-For questions regarding the application process, please call the Office of Graduate Studies and Research at 410-548-3546.
+For questions regarding the application process, please call the Office of Graduate Studies at 410-548-3546.
 For more information about specific program admission requirements, including priority application deadlines, please contact the appropriate graduate program director.

+Online Recommendation Forms - As soon as you submit your online application, an email will be sent to your respondents.
+This email will inform your respondents how to complete the online letter of recommendation.
+To ensure receipt of this email, please inform each respondent about this email prior to the submission of your application.
 If you or your respondents have technical difficulty with the online letter of recommendation system, please contact CollegeNet directly at the following email address: firstname.lastname@example.org.
 It may be necessary to provide CollegeNet with your user id and/or the name of the applicant or respondent.

 4. Submit Residency Documentation